X-I-A/xia-tutorial-api-01-01/Readme.md

 If you don't have time, a simplified rule is that when subset information cannot exist alone, `EmbeddedDocument` is the right way to go.

-It is also possible to define action on embedded document level.
+* Note: It is also possible to define action on embedded document level.
 It is not yet supported by editor, so you should call the url by using api endpoint.

+### Next Step: Defining Reference and External Document

+* Tutorial 01-02: Advanced Data Models (Reference / ExternalDocument)